Skip to content

 The panel-designer plugin now:

-• Gates DELETE /panels/{id} on editor or admin
+• Gates DELETE /panels/{panel_id} on editor or admin

-• Surfaces the current user's plugin role at /me/role
+• Surfaces the current user's role at /me/role

 Next